 EIOPA European Insurance and Occupational Pensions Authority.

 Eligible Own Funds ("EOF")

 The amount of Own Funds available to meet the BSCR.
-This includes any adjustments for eligibility requirements as defined by the Solvency II regulations.
+This includes any adjustments for eligibility requirements as defined by the Solvency II Delegated Regulations.

-G
+F

-GIMC
+FVTPL

-Group Internal Model Committee.
+Fair Value Through Profit and Loss.